learn-co-curriculum/precollege-intro-software-engineering-track/day-5/lectures/object-orientation/FULL-SCRIPT.md

   suri = Baby.new
   princess_charlotte = Baby.new
   ```
+  * We don't ever call the initialize method works. every time we call `new`, the `initialize` method is automatically called.
   * Now, every time we create a new baby, it cries.
   * Have students add an initialize method to their interactive lab classes
   * Passing arguments to the initialize method